adeira/universe/src/mrtnzlml-meta/README.md

 _I have my focus zone._ Usually, when I am working really hard.
 I can be in this zone for a long time (hours).
 And I need some time to get back.
 I am usually not very friendly during this recovery period becuase I am still partially in the zone.
 I am trying to learn how to switch these mods more quickly.
 Be patient with me please.

+_I want to have things under control._ This way I do things really well.
+Also, it gives me possibility to say NO when I think it's not OK.
+I am very unhappy when someone treats me as yet another programmer-monkey.

 ## My Kiwi.com timeline

 I joined this company in April 2017 (my first PR was Apr 7)